Kaldei/BoulderDash/README.md

 ## 2. Installation
 To install our project, it will be necessary to restore some access paths :
-* The "Showboard" library in the packages "view", "entity" and "contract"
-* The "MySQL Connector" library in the package "main".
 * The Sprite Folder in entity.sprite.class line 68.
 * The Map.txt in model.DAOmap.class line 13.
 * The Map.txt inmain.main.class line 33.